 Ten minutes after that, I’m beginning to think she’s not trying very hard.
 So I rang again as I walked away from the flat.
-Fortuitously, the man who booked my original visit answered the phone this time, which I was rather appreciative of, as you might imagine.
+Fortuitously, the man who booked my original visit answered the phone this time.
 I explained the situation again and, to my alarm, discovered that he didn’t remember booking it at first – until I reminded him of the specifics of our conversation earlier in the week.
 It was like a light bulb was then switched on, and I heard the riffling of paper as he clearly searched for something.

 So there’s another viewing down, and another failure; this week’s not been all that good for flat hunting.
 I’ve got a flat booked to see on Monday evening, so we’ll see how that goes, and I’ll be searching this weekend for more to view next week; watch this space.
 Next week can only get better … can’t it?

 Oh, and by the way, I’ve been asked why I’m not naming the lettings agents who act so unprofessionally.
 Well, partly because I want to make sure that I don’t need any further relationship with these organisations before I do name them, and also because if I start down that road, I’ll be ranting about them for ever; blogs have a tendency to circle round the block for a long time, and if their reputation improves, I want them to be judged on their own merits.